Reduced Speed Zones

 How much longer will my trip take because of these zones?

-One RSZ can add approximately one to three minutes to a trip.
-You are encouraged to plan ahead when travelling in areas where RSZs are in place.
+It really depends on how many slow orders are in place across the system and how long each slow zone is.
+One reduced speed zone can add approximately one to three minutes to a subway trip.
+You should plan ahead when travelling in areas where speed restrictions are in place.

-What is the TTC doing to address these speed restrictions?
+What is the TTC doing to address the speed restrictions in the subway?

 • Replacing aging rails, ties and clips with new ones